 Having an idea of what others are charging can be a great help.
 Foylo asked 209 freelance graphic designers how much they would charge to create a logo, website or app.
 Although it's a small sample group, it does offer up some interesting results.

 We've distilled the key figures and takeaways below.
 However, don't forget to take these results with a pinch of salt.
-How much you charge will often largely depend on your design portfolio, negotiating skills and of course, the type of client you're working with (make sure you also see our top tools for freelancers and our guide to how to manage your freelance cashflow).
+How much you charge will often largely depend on your design portfolio (opens in new tab), negotiating skills and of course, the type of client you're working with (make sure you also see our top tools for freelancers and our guide to how to manage your freelance cashflow).